 The Great Whore and Babylon the Great

 ¶1.
-Then one of the seven angels who had the Seven Vials came and spoke to me, saying, “Come.
+Then one of the seven angels who had the Seven Vials came, and he spoke to me, saying, “Come.
 I will show you the judgment of the Great Whore who sits on many waters,

 3. So, he carried me away in spirit into a wilderness, and I saw a woman sitting on a scarlet-colored Beast that was full of blasphemous names and that had seven heads and ten horns.